simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ## Headings

-Use `#` to create different headings.
+You can use hashtags to create different headings.
 You can also create a level 1 heading by underlining the text with equals signs and a level 2 heading by underlining the text with dashes.
 On JS Training Grounds, we use hashtags.

 ```md
 # Heading 1